-Colleges and Apprenticeship Program Sponsors must report repayments to WSAC per the prescribed timelines in Chapter 5, to better assist apprentices, and to avoid the awarding of state aid to ineligible apprentices.
+Sponsors must report repayments to WSAC per the prescribed timelines in Chapter 5, to better assist apprentices, and to avoid the awarding of state aid to ineligible apprentices.

-Failure to report repayments by the established deadlines, whether being collected by the institution, sponsor, or WSAC, may result in the repayment of funds to WSAC by the institution or sponsor.
+Failure to report repayments by the established deadlines, whether being collected by the Sponsor, or WSAC, may result in the repayment of funds to WSAC by the Sponsor.
 Guidelines for reporting repayments to WSAC can be found in Chapter 5.

 Please Note: In order to report a receivable or Institution to Bill, you must have first reported awards and requested funds through the portal for that apprentice.
+Pending development of the IT solution to report these repayments, Sponsors will notify program staff directly.
+Once the solution is in place, additional guidance will be given.